Showing posts with label homestead. Show all posts

 We ordered Cream Cheese Rangoon, Egg Rolls, Broccoli Beef, and Honey Walnut Shrimp.

-We stopped in Lawrenceburg at Mapco to fill up with gas.
+We stopped in Lawrenceburg at Mapco to fill up.

 Another great day of adventures.